lgaborini/r-batch-runner/README.md

 This folder a framework to run parametrized scripts in batch mode.

-- parameters for each job are read from .yaml files in folder `jobs/` (job files)
+- parameters for each job are read from `.yaml` files in folder `jobs/` (**job files**)
 - job files are generated using the script `script_job_make_jobfile.R`.
   The included script creates job files by sweeping parameters.
-- jobs scripts are specified in folder `job-scripts/`
+- sample job scripts are specified in folder `job-scripts/`.
-- a job loader is provided into folder `job-scripts/job_loader`: it is responsible for launching a job, translating the parameters in the job file, and returning the output
+- a **job loader** is provided into folder `job-scripts/job_loader.R`: it is responsible for launching a job, translating the parameters in the job file, and returning the output
-- a job preloader can be run, once per batch run, before the parameter sweep
+- a job preloader can be run once per batch run, before the parameter sweep
 - output is stored in `batch-out/`
 - log is stored in `batch-out/workers.log`
+- all these options are configurable: `batch-opts.yaml`

 Jobs are launched with script `script_job_launcher.R`.